-Living for We: Keep Ya Head Up
+Living for We, Season 2: Keep Ya Head Up

 Every bullet fired creates two victims: the person who is shot and the one pulling the trigger.
 It’s a traumatic experience for both; the victim may lose their life, and the perpetrator may lose their freedom.
 This season, we're asking what can be done to end cycles of violence in cities like Cleveland, Ohio when the shooters value their reputation over their own lives and see innocent bystanders as collateral damage.

-Listen on Apple Podcasts Listen on Spotify
+Listen on Apple Podcasts Listen on Spotify Watch on YouTube

 In the Cleveland area, and in cities across the country, teens and young adults are dying in our streets – victims of gun violence.
 There's no question: it’s an epidemic.
 It's the leading cause of death for teenagers.
 Young Black men often feel like they a target on their backs.
 Kids in schools face metal detectors, police presence in the hallways, and shootings at football games.
 Jr. High students are carrying ghost guns.